Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

     - State-specific information when filtered
     - Organized data presentation with SalePrice and state columns prioritized

-Action: Users can interactively explore bulldozer listings by adjusting price ranges and selecting specific states, with results displayed in an organized table format.
+**Action**: Users can interactively explore bulldozer listings by adjusting price ranges and selecting specific states, with results displayed in an organized table format.

 ## **Page 5: Documentation**
 Use Case: Provide comprehensive technical documentation for BulldozerPriceGenius project